User experience (UX) designers create accessible, aesthetically appealing and meaningful applications and websites that people are able to use easily

 - digital design/media

 - digital marketing

 - graphic design

-- media technology.
+- media technology

-- a willingness to learn specialist programmes
+- to be a concept thinker with a keen visual awareness and willingness to learn specialist programmes

 - an interest in, and knowledge of, coding and design principles